AcademySoftwareFoundation/aswf-sample-project/README.md

 ## Licensing

 ASWF projects should chose an explicit [Open Source Initiative](https://opensource.org/licenses) approved open source license, you can use the [Choose a License](https://choosealicense.com/) site to help pick one.
 Existing projects will typically want to stick to their existing license, as relicensing can be a complex process.
-It is preferable to select an existing, unmodified, standard open source license since this simplifies the process of getting legal approval for use of the project within commmercial organizations, and allows the use of metadata to identify the project license.
+It is preferable to select an existing, unmodified, standard open source license since this simplifies the process of getting legal approval for use of the project within commercial organizations, and allows the use of metadata to identify the project license.

 If you are starting a new project, the ASWF recommends the use of the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0) for code assets, the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) for non-code / documentation assets, and a [Community Data License Agreement](https://cdla.io/) for datasets.